rsura/rsura/README.md

 # 👋 Hi there!
 I'm Rahul
-### I am a freshman at Chapman University
+### I am a sophomore at Chapman University
 I'm majoring in computer science and minoring in mathematics.
-I am looking for an internship that will help me gain hands-on industry experience in addition to the skills that I'm learning at school.
+I am looking for a summer internship for summer of '22 that will help me gain hands-on industry experience in addition to the skills that I'm learning at school.

 Programming Skills: Java, C++, HTML, CSS

-- 🔭 I’m currently working on learning new skills that will help me in industry
-- 🌱 I’m currently learning C++ and blockchain
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve a Rubik's cube within 15 seconds
 - 📫 How to reach me: Any of the platforms below